 There are three types of crèches in France:

 La crèche parentale: a parental crèche, managed by a parental association, with professional staff.

 La crèche d’enterprise: a company crèche provided by an employer for its employees, usually in or near the workplace.
 It has professional staff.

 La crèche familial: a family crèche, which means that a professional nounou (nanny) is hired to look after a number of families’ children in one home, with the costs divided between all the families.

-A nounou can be full or part-time.
-They must be regulated and certified by the State, regularly inspected and attend classes.
-They are allowed to care for up to 5 children depending on the children’s ages.
-If you are employing them for more than 5 hours per week, you must declare yourself an employer with the URSSAF.
+A nounou (child-minder) can be full or part-time, and they must be regulated and certified by the State, regularly inspected and attend classes.
+They are allowed to care for up to five children, depending on the children’s ages.
+If you are employing them for more than five hours per week, you must declare yourself an employer with the URSSAF.

 Once you’ve met and offered the job to your nounou, you must agree their hours and salary and sign a contract.
 They must be paid monthly with a payslip.
 Copies of the payslips will be needed to claim back some of the costs.
 Parents pay the nounou’s take-home salary, while the State pays their social, health and retirement benefits.
-For families on very low incomes, the URSSAF may contribute to the cost of the nounou’s salary too.
+For families on very low incomes, there may also be additional benefits available via the CAF.

 A list of crèches and authorised child-minders can be found at the Mairie.

-Children in France can attend an école maternelle (pre-school) between the ages of 3 and 6 years.
+Attending school isn’t compulsory in France until the age of six, but most children in France attend an école maternelle (pre-school, nursery, or kindergarten) between the ages of three and six years.
 This provides them not only with day care, but with important social and educational preparation for primary school.
-Further information about French pre-schools can be found at Nursery schools in France.